Boosting Climate Innovation in European regions with modest to moderate innovation rates

 The EIT Climate-KIC Regional Innovation Scheme (RIS) is our flagship initiative active in Southern, Central and Eastern European countries where we do not operate through office structures.
 It facilitates connectivity with our established innovation HUBS, ensuring EIT Climate-KIC’s pan-European reach and boosting climate innovation capacity across the continent.

-The EIT RIS aims to stimulate low carbon innovation in countries, regions and cities across Europe and significantly boost local capacity to implement the highest impact ideas, while reinforcing synergies and complementarities with EU, national, regional innovation initiatives and funding sources.
-It is a strategic instrument to target the climate mitigation needs and challenges.
+TThe EIT RIS programme is designed as a long-term initiative to strengthen the national and regional innovation ecosystems of countries that are moderate and modest innovators, based on the EU Innovation Scorecard.
+Our goal is to stimulate low carbon innovation in countries, regions, and cities across Europe, and significantly boost local capacity to implement the highest impact ideas, while reinforcing synergies and complementarities with EU, national, regional innovation initiatives and funding sources.
+It is a strategic instrument to target the climate mitigation and adaptation needs and challenges while enabling regional development.

 What we offer in EIT RIS countries

 Learning by doing and cultivating and attracting talent, professional development and re-skilling for the future of work with a focus on real-life challenges are essential to create a climate resilient future, while helping to increase the innovativeness and competitiveness of regional economies.